canro91/canro91.github.io/_posts/2023-04-03-SeparateStateIntoSeparateObjects.md

 }
 ```

 Notice that the `CreditCard` property only has value for premium users.
 We expect it to be `null` for regular users.
-And nothing is preventing us from calling `ChargeMonthlySubscription` with regular users (when `CreditCard` is `null`).
-We have a potential source of NullRefernceException.
+And nothing is preventing us from calling `ChargeMonthlySubscription()` with regular users (when `CreditCard` is `null`).
+We have a potential source of NullReferenceException.

 We ended up with a class with nullable properties and methods that only should be called when some of those properties aren't `null`.

-Inside `ChargeMonthlySubscription`, we could add some null checks before using the `CreditCard` property.
+Inside `ChargeMonthlySubscription()`, we could add some null checks before using the `CreditCard` property.
 But, if we have other methods that need other properties not to be `null`, our code will get bloated with null checks all over the place.

 <figure>
 <img src="https://images.unsplash.com/photo-1537806078416-64d8c0147e1e?crop=entropy&cs=tinysrgb&fit=crop&fm=jpg&h=400&ixid=MnwxfDB8MXxyYW5kb218MHx8fHx8fHx8MTY4MDY1MDk5Ng&ixlib=rb-4.0.3&q=80&utm_campaign=api-credit&utm_medium=referral&utm_source=unsplash_source&w=600" alt="Green grass near the gray road" />

-<figcaption>Photo by <a href="https://unsplash.com/@willfrancis?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Will Francis</a> on <a href="https://unsplash.com/photos/Rm3nWQiDTzg?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a></figcaption>
+<figcaption>Let's separate our state...Photo by <a href="https://unsplash.com/@willfrancis?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Will Francis</a> on <a href="https://unsplash.com/photos/Rm3nWQiDTzg?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a></figcaption>
 </figure>

 ## Separate State in Separate Objects

-Instead of checking for `null` inside `ChargeMonthlySubscription`, let's create two separate classes to represent regular and premiums users.
+Instead of checking for `null` inside `ChargeMonthlySubscription()`, let's create two separate classes to represent regular and premiums users.

 ```csharp
 public record RegularUser(Email Email, SaltedPassword Password)